-- If the old I-SMF can serve the new UE location, the AMF may keep the old I-SMF and send Nsmf_PDUSession_UpdateSMContext Request without local offloading management allowed indication.
+- If the old I-SMF can serve the new UE location, the AMF may keep the old I-SMF and send Nsmf_PDUSession_UpdateSMContext Request with indicating that local offloading management is not allowed.
 In this case, the old I-SMF deletes the DNS Context from the old EASDF and sends Nsmf_PDUSession_Update Request without local offloading management allowed indication to the SMF so that the SMF sends PCO to the UE including central DNS server address or EASDF IP address selected by SMF.

 NOTE 1: If the DNS server address discovered by the SMF is the same as the one formerly provided by the I-SMF, the SMF does not need to include that DNS server address in the PCO.